About the Performance

 You may have heard about the persecution of Falun Dafa in China today.
 This started in 1999, when every morning tens of millions of people could be found practicing Falun Dafa exercises in parks throughout China.
 But fearful of its popularity as an independent ideology outside its control, the Communist Party launched a nationwide persecution campaign to try to wipe it out.
 In fact, the number of Falun Dafa practitioners had exceeded the number of Chinese Communist Party members.

-Today, after enduring 20 years of torture, imprisonment, and killing, these spiritual seekers persevere in their faith and continue to resist, always through nonviolent means.
+Today, after enduring more than two decades of torture, imprisonment, and killing, these spiritual seekers persevere in their faith and continue to resist, always through nonviolent means.
 Inspired, Shen Yun’s artistic team is bringing these stories to stages around the world.
 And it turns out these people’s courage and message of hope has moved millions of audience members.

 Why are Shen Yun’s artists concerned about Falun Dafa?